What is it?

 The story of 2018 was undoubtedly climate change.
 The past year was the earth's fourth warmest on record.
 We saw many of public gardens impacted by extreme weather events.
 Extreme rain hit North Carolina, wildfires burned large tracts of land in the West (including Ventura Botanical Gardens), and in the Northwest, air quality - from nearby wildfires - was among the worst in the world.

 Increasingly, science and historical trends are able to illuminate the causal relationship between climate change and increased intensity and frequency of disasters.
-These trends coupled with site specific data can provide gardens with insights on potential impacts to specific buildings, transportation route disruptions, and landscape devastation.
-Resilience planning can be hard to justify, particularly when changes may be gradual, but necessary now that numerous gardens and communities have previously and recently been affected by climate change.
+These trends coupled with site-specific data can provide gardens with insights on potential impacts to specific buildings, transportation route disruptions, and landscape devastation.
+Resilience planning can be hard to justify, particularly when changes may be gradual, but necessary now that numerous gardens and communities have been affected by climate change.

 "There's a very good basic operational need to understand climate change and adapt to it.
 If you're taking the step of adapting to it hopefully you're on board for mitigation as well.
 I think that's crucial to get across in messaging issues like water conservation, damage from changing frequency and severity of storms, all of these things have a direct consequence to the operational realization of the institution."